Storing whisky correctly

 - ❌ In the unheated attic (summer/winter extremes)

-- ❌ Inside the car (extreme temperature fluctuations)
+- ❌ In the car (extreme temperature fluctuations)

 Practical tip: A normal living room shelf is perfectly fine!
-You don't need a wine cooler.
-The main thing is that the bottle isn't placed directly next to the radiator or in direct sunlight.
+You don't need a wine climate cabinet.
+The main thing is that the bottle is not directly next to the heater or in direct sunlight.

 💧 50-70% humidity is optimal

 Humidity is particularly important for bottles with natural corks.
-Air that is too dry causes the cork to shrink, while air that is too humid can promote mold growth.
+Air that is too dry causes the cork to shrink, while air that is too humid can promote mold.

 Optimal humidity: